sallonoroff/sallonoroff.github.io/_posts/2010-11-08-it-could-be-me-draw-36.md

 Financial outcome: **-£1**

-I&#8217;ve fancied changing my numbers for weeks now but haven&#8217;t yet gotten around to it.
-I expect there will be another penny of interest in the Not a Lottery bank account too but i haven&#8217;t checked it yet.
+I've fancied changing my numbers for weeks now but haven't yet gotten around to it.
+I expect there will be another penny of interest in the Not a Lottery bank account too but i haven't checked it yet.
 (Do you see a pattern forming here?)

-**Lottery balance: £-36.00  //  Not A Lottery balance: £36.05**
+**Lottery balance: £-36.00  |  Not A Lottery balance: £36.05**